Ohio Emotional Support Animal (ESA) Laws in 2025

 Where else can you take your emotional support animal?
 And what sort of documentation do you need to show that your animal is an ESA, not a pet?
 Learn more about emotional support animal laws and how to get an official ESA Letter.

-Ohio ESA Housing Laws
+ESA Housing Laws in Ohio

 The federal Fair Housing Act (FHA) applies in Ohio and the US.
 This law prohibits housing providers from discriminating against individuals based on protected criteria, including race, color, familial status, sex, religion, national origin, and disability.